 This afternoon we will return to Porto, where the balance of the day will be at leisure.

-After breakfast, you’ll check out of your hotel and depart Porto by motorcoach.
+After breakfast, you'll check out of your hotel and depart Porto by motorcoach.
 Your first stop will be Aveiro.
 As soon as you set foot in this gem of a coastal city you will notice its most distinctive feature—a series of canals that weave through the city in lieu of streets, winding past the pastel homes and under its charming bridges.
-Moliceiro, gondola-like boats, traverse these narrow waterways and are a popular method of exploration.
+Later, enjoy lunch in a local restaurant.

 Arrive in Lisbon this afternoon, where you will join your fellow travelers on Day 2 of your main trip.